extrowerk/bb10-gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

 .. index:: -gnaty  (gcc)

-The :switch:`-gnatyx` switch causes the compiler to enforce specified style rules.
+The *-gnatyx* switch causes the compiler to enforce specified style rules.
 A limited set of style rules has been used in writing the GNAT sources themselves.
 This switch allows user programs to activate all or some of these checks.
 If the source program fails a specified style check, an appropriate message is given, preceded by the character sequence '(style)'.
-This message does not prevent successful compilation (unless the :switch:`-gnatwe` switch is used).
+This message does not prevent successful compilation (unless the *-gnatwe* switch is used).

 Note that this is by no means intended to be a general facility for checking arbitrary coding standards.
 It is simply an embedding of the